 You might be wondering about the difference between CBD and hemp gummies.
 While it ultimately depends on the manufacturer, there is a good chance that they are the same.
 The difference in language does not stem from different ingredients but from the complicated legality of CBD.

 In 2018, the Farm Bill legalized CBD at the federal level as long as it comes from hemp and not marijuana.
-The Food and Drug Administration, however, disapproved of CBD edibles due to the mixing of drugs and food.
+However, the Food and Drug Administration disapproved of CBD edibles due to the mixing of drugs and food.
 Several local and state governments have gone against the laws or declined to enforce the rules of the government agency.

-Due to the murky situation, a lot of retailers refuse to label ingestible products as “CBD.”
-It is not false advertising to use “hemp gummies” to refer to CBD-infused gummies as they are indeed partially made from hemp.
+Due to the murky situation, many retailers refuse to label ingestible products as “CBD.”
+It is not false advertising to use “hemp gummies” to refer to CBD-infused gummies, as they are partially made from hemp.
 This label opens up avenues they can’t access with the addition of a “CBD” label.

 Taking CBD Gummies

 CBD gummies offer a more delicious way to take the compound than tinctures or capsules.
 They also provide a sugar boost and a more discreet way of consumption when in public.
-Despite this, you must keep in mind that eating CBD will take longer to reach the bloodstream than a tincture.
+Despite this, you must remember that eating CBD will take longer to reach the bloodstream than a tincture.

 If you are new to CBD, you should start slow – even if the gummies are delicious!
 Take a couple a day for several weeks to observe how your body reacts to them.
-If you have to, it is always possible to add more to the dose.
+If you have to, adding more to the dose is always possible.